griffithlab/rnabio.org/_posts/0000-05-01-Log_into_AWS.md

 ---
+title: "Log into AWS"
+date: '0000-05-01'
+feature_image: assets/genvis-dna-bg_optimized_v1a.png
 feature_text: |
   ## RNA-seq Bioinformatics
   Introduction to bioinformatics for RNA sequence analysis
-title: Log into AWS
-categories:
-    - Module-00-Setup
+categories: Module-00-Setup
-feature_image: "assets/genvis-dna-bg_optimized_v1a.png"
-date: 0000-05-01
 ---

 Covered in this section: logging into AWS EC2 console, starting an instance from the course AMI, configuring it in the console (select instance AMI, instance type, instance details, storage volumes, tags, security group, and key pairs).